FREE Shipping on orders over $899

-Horsetail (Equisetum Arvense L) is a perennial plant of the Equisetaceae family, common in the northern hemisphere.
-Originally from Europe and northern Asia, it comes from the horsetails that formed large forests in the Mesozoic Era.
-It grows in clay or sandy soils, wild on the banks of rivers and in open fields, as long as the area is humid.
+Horsetail (Equisetum Arvense L) is a perennial plant from the Equisetaceae family, common in the Northern Hemisphere.
+Native to Europe and northern Asia, it comes from the horsetail plants that formed large forests during the Mesozoic Era.
+It grows in clay or sandy soils, growing wild along riverbanks and in open fields, provided the area is humid.

 What is Horsetail used for?

-The sterile stems of horsetail are used and are collected at the end of summer.
-Due to its content of mineral salts, especially potassium, horsetail has a mild diuretic action.
-It can be taken in the form of an herbal tea (the herbal tea is the drink obtained by boiling certain combinations of herbs or spices in water, unlike an infusion, in which the water does not boil), in powder, in liquid hydroalcoholic extract ( drops) or in dry extract capsules at different concentrations.
-This plant, which can measure up to around eighty centimeters in height, is characterized by having two types of stems, some fertile and others sterile.
+Horsetail's sterile stems are harvested at the end of summer.
+Due to its mineral content, especially potassium, horsetail has a mild diuretic effect.
+It can be taken as a herbal tea (a herbal tea is a beverage obtained by boiling certain combinations of herbs or spices in water, unlike an infusion, in which the water is not boiled), as a powder, as a liquid hydroalcoholic extract (drops), or in capsules containing dry extract at different concentrations.
+This plant, which can grow up to around eighty centimeters in height, is characterized by two types of stems: fertile and sterile.

 Why is it called Horsetail?

-Once the bundles of sterile stems have been cut, they resemble a horse's tail, hence its botanical name, equisetum, which comes from the Latin equus meaning "horse" and setum meaning "mane or bristle", which translated into Medieval Castilian as “cauda equina”, from which the current common name “horse's tail” comes.
+Once cut, the sterile stem bundles resemble a horse's tail, hence its botanical name, equisetum, which comes from the Latin equus, meaning "horse," and setum, meaning "mane or bristle," which was translated in medieval Spanish as "cauda equina," from which comes the current common name "horsetail."

 Since when has Horsetail been used?

 The use of horsetail for medicinal purposes dates back to ancient times.
-Pliny the Elder (23-79 AD) cited that horsetail had hemostatic virtues and that its contact served to stop bleeding from wounds, and Galen (130-200 AD) already mentioned its diuretic properties.
-In the Middle Ages, the renowned doctor and religious Arnau de Vilanova describes that he used it to cure a fistula after having heard from another colleague about its healing properties.
+Pliny the Elder (23-79 AD) reported that horsetail had hemostatic properties and that contact with it helped stop bleeding from wounds, and Galen (130-200 AD) already mentioned its diuretic properties.
+In the Middle Ages, the renowned physician and religious figure Arnau de Vilanova describes using it to cure a fistula after hearing from another colleague about its healing properties.

-Due to its content of mineral salts, especially potassium, horsetail has a mild diuretic action.
-Among the mineral salts, its high silicon content also stands out, which is why its powder, when ingested, is traditionally used as a remineralizer to strengthen hair and nails.
-Some authors argue that its richness in silicon can make horsetail useful as an aid in maintaining collagen in connective tissue, especially in the joints.
-Due to its content of flavonoids and other substances, it has antioxidant action.
+Due to its mineral salt content, especially potassium, horsetail has a mild diuretic effect.
+Among its mineral salts, its high silicon content is also notable, which is why its powder, when ingested, is traditionally used as a remineralizer to strengthen hair and nails.
+Some authors argue that its richness in silicon may make horsetail useful as an aid in maintaining collagen in connective tissue, especially in the joints.
+Due to its content of flavonoids and other substances, it has antioxidant properties.

-It has also been observed in different scientific studies that, due to the volatile components it contains, it has antimicrobial action against different bacteria and fungi.
-The European Medicines Agency (EMA), in its monograph, contemplates its traditional use as a diuretic for “washing the urinary tract.”
-Other monographs, such as that of the German Commission E, also mention its healing properties, when used topically (on the skin) for wound healing.
-Traditionally, it is used, due to its mild diuretic property, as an aid in the treatment of overweight.
+Various scientific studies have also observed that, due to its volatile components, it has antimicrobial action against various bacteria and fungi.
+The European Medicines Agency (EMA), in its monograph, considers its traditional use as a diuretic for "urinary tract cleansing."
+Other monographs, such as that of the German Commission E, also cite its healing properties, when applied topically (on the skin) for wound healing.
+Traditionally, its mild diuretic properties are used as an aid in the treatment of overweight.

 How do you take Horsetail?